-Brunch is defined as a meal that serves as both breakfast and lunch but we know there is so much more to it than that.
+Brunch is defined as a meal that serves as both breakfast and lunch, but we know there is so much more to it than that.
 Brunch is the chance to catch up with friends and family after the end of a long week or a way to recharge yourself for the week ahead.
-It’s the perfect excuse to indulge in your favorite comfort foods or discover new ones, a time when it is perfectly acceptable to go back for seconds, even thirds.
-Brunch is the perfect excuse to drink before noon.
+It’s the perfect excuse to indulge in your favorite comfort foods or discover new ones, a time when it is perfectly acceptable to go back for seconds or even thirds.
+Brunch is also the perfect excuse to drink before noon.

-You’ve got your whole day ahead of you so take the time to do some people watching, really take in the view around you, enjoy your food, tell another story to your friends, go back for one more biscuit—enjoy the best of the brunch.
+You’ve got your whole day ahead of you, so take the time to do some people watching, really take in the view around you, enjoy your food, tell another story to your friends and go back for one more biscuit—enjoy the best of the brunch.

 3203 W. Bay to Bay Blvd.

 Brunch served: Saturday & Sunday, 8 a.m. to 2 p.m.

 You can get breakfast every day at this colorful, quirky diner.
 Favorites include the eggs Benedict and the frittatas.
 Loyal customers love getting their java jolt at the self-serve coffee bar.

 Brunch served: Saturday & Sunday, 7 a.m. to 2:30 p.m.

 Serves a wide variety of breakfast food every day: 11 different waffles, eight types of pancakes, 10 French toast options and 16 omelet combinations.

 Brunch served: Saturday & Sunday, 10:30 a.m. to 2:30 p.m.